alvartaco/notification-docker-compose/readme.md

 Now it is suggested to use Postman:

-Send a Message to /api/messages (using the JWT token / SECRET_KEY ):
+* Send a Message to /api/messages (using the JWT token / SECRET_KEY / CSRF Token):
+* It needs to be more detailed.!!!!

 Create a new POST request in Postman: